Trading in old devices

 At the same time, it’s possible to save significantly on the cost of an extended MacBook warranty

 by cutting out the middleman.
-Upsie customers can save up to 70 percent compared to the price of a AppleCare+ or big-box retailer’s extended warranty.
+Upsie customers can save up to 70% compared to the price of a AppleCare+ or big-box retailer’s extended warranty.
 Furthermore, deductibles are low, and there are never hidden charges or fees.

 Comprehensive coverage is available on either a two or three-year basis for both new and used or refurbished MacBooks.
 As an Apple owner, you’ll also receive full access to Genius Bar repairs.
-Prices start from just $4.54 per month, and you can lock in complete protection at any point for up to 60 days after purchasing your MacBook.
+Prices start from just $121.99 for a $999 laptop, and you can lock in complete protection at any point for up to 60 days after purchasing your MacBook.

 Learn More About MacBook Warranties: